 Shillman House set forth to create an affordable senior living community to offer residents extensive, yet flexible, programming.
 The site for the development sat at the edge of a Village Center with other multi-family developments and a single family neighborhood.
 The scale was a concern to both the developer and the existing community.

 The resulting design creates a transition from the largest structures to the single-family residences.
 Shaped in a U, Shillman presents only a small portion of its entire 150-unit building mass to the streetscape, lessening the impact of the mass to the public.
-The buildings include 150 affordable rental units with 94 one bedroom and 56 two bedroom units, plus shared common community spaces including central living and dining rooms, multipurpose room, a library, media/computer room, game room and a fitness center.
+The buildings include 150 affordable rental units with 94 one bedroom and 56 two bedroom units, plus shared common community spaces including central living and dining rooms, multipurpose room, a library, media/computer room, game room and a fitness center, for this using great building professionals and the best equipment from the bestofmachinery.com site.

 Energy efficient mechanical solutions incorporated within the project include solutions such as a roof-top photovoltaic system and geothermal heating and cooling.